frankrausch/Typographizer/README.md

 ## To Do

-- [ ] Add a demo app project for macOS
 - [ ] Build a Swift Framework project (or maybe this is overkill?)
 - [ ] Add Carthage/CocoaPods support (or maybe this is overkill?)
 - [ ] Analyze HTML tags to verify correct quotes (opening and closing `<p>` tags make a good indicator for opening and closing quotation marks)